ytjohn/yourtech-us/_posts/2017-12-24-first-impressions-with-emacs.md

 ## Why I'm looking at Emacs

 For years, I've been hearing amazing things about [orgmode](http://orgmode.org/).
 It's used for todo lists, project planning, documents, and [journals](https://github.com/bastibe/org-journal).
 People also like using emacs as an [python ide](https://robots.thoughtbot.com/emacs-as-a-python-ide).
 Everyone that uses emacs seems to really like it, and it keeps showing up as a good looking solution to different problems I'd like to solve.
 There's even a [slack client](https://github.com/yuya373/emacs-slack) for it.
 I decided that I should really give emacs a shot before discarding any solution because it happened to be emacs based.
-You see, emacs has a super steep learning curve, and when you use it.. you essentially join a cult.
+You see, emacs has a super steep learning curve, and when you use it, you essentially join a cult.

 ## Round 1